 - Physical exam.
-Your doctor will likely begin with a physical exam, looking for signs and symptoms that suggest the presence of this condition — for example, abdominal tenderness and skin darkening, particularly on sun-exposed parts of your body.
+Your doctor will likely begin with a physical exam, looking for signs and symptoms that suggest the presence of this condition, such as abdominal tenderness and skin darkening, particularly on sun-exposed parts of your body.

 Biopsy.
 An important step in diagnosing Whipple disease is taking a tissue sample (biopsy), usually from the lining of the small intestine.
 To do this, your doctor typically performs an upper endoscopy.
-The procedure uses a thin, flexible scope that passes through your mouth, throat, esophagus and stomach to your small intestine.
-The scope allows your doctor to view your digestive passages and obtain biopsies.
+The procedure uses a thin, flexible tube (scope) that passes through your mouth, throat, windpipe and stomach to your small intestine.
+The scope allows your doctor to view your digestive passages and take tissue samples.